pavan-98/RandomNames/README.md

 Feel free to fork the repository and contribute to enhance the functionality.

+### Note
-Note: To use it locally as well made the website into a single file only, you can download and run the file locally with custom names as well
+To use it locally as well made the website into a single file only, you can download and run the file locally with custom names as well.